 Quick Answer

-- Common stock carries one vote per share on board elections, mergers and acquisitions, and charter amendments.
+- Common stock typically carries one vote per share on board elections, mergers and acquisitions, and charter amendments.

 - Common dividends are never guaranteed and are variable; the board decides, and common is always paid after preferred.